Skip links

 CPENT Certification Cost: Ranges from $1,000 to $1,500, depending on the training package

-CPENT is the best choice for professionals seeking high-paying jobs in corporate cybersecurity.
+CPENT is the best choice for professionals seeing high-paying jobs in corporate cybersecurity.

 What is OSCP?